Frequently asked questions (FAQs).

 To save paper and money, instead of tickets, we have a “Bidder Reservation Fee.”
 If you’ve pre-paid, your name is on the registration list and your bid card will be waiting for you when you check in at the door the night of the Auction.
 At that time, you’ll receive your bid number and your bid number stickers so you’ll be all set to bid on the treasures you desire.

 How can I help if I can’t attend the Auction?

-You can help by volunteering, donating items, events or services or participating in the Online Auction (an email will be sent in late February with details).
+You can help by volunteering, donating items, events or services (sign-up link coming soon) or participating in the Online Auction (an email will be sent in late February with details).
 We need lots of volunteers to complete tasks before and after the Auction.
 Plus, you don’t have to be left out of the bidding just because you can’t attend on Auction night.
 The Online Auction starts two weeks before Auction night, and spots are specifically reserved for online purchase.
 In addition, an item, dinner or event you donate allows you to be part of the hidden treasures of UUCF well after the Auction is over.

 How else can I help with the Auction?

 - Invite a friend to attend (friends can register online before the event)

 - Attend, bid and have a great time

 How do I participate in the Online Auction?

 About two weeks before the Auction, everyone who has an email in the UUCF directory will receive an email from “UUCF Auction” that alerts them that the online Auction is opening and gives each person a password and link to log on.
 Once you log in the first time, you can reset the password to something you can remember more easily.